gitmax681/hand-gesture-classification/README.md

 - CurrentIndex - used to determine the index while generating data
 - labels - used to get the acutal word from a predicted value
-- MaxSamples - determines the maximum number of data instances in a classhttps://github.com/
+- MaxSamples - determines the maximum number of data instances in a class. recommended not to go above 250

 rest of them are used for version control.